Poles in Lithuania: Alleged discrimination

-The refusal of Lithuanian authorities to install bilingual road signs (against the legislative base of Lithuania) in areas densely populated by Lithuanian Poles is at times described by the Electoral Action of Poles in Lithuania and some Polish media as linguistic discrimination.
-The removal of illegally-placed Polish or bilingual street signs was enforced, however, some viewed this as discrimination.
+Until 2010, Lithuanian-Polish bilingual street signs were considered legal in Lithuania if placed in the areas with significant Polish populations.
+However, the Law on National Minorities, which guaranteed this, was discontinued.
+As a result, such signs are now prohibited and Lithuanian courts enforce their removal under the threat of fines.
+The refusal of Lithuanian authorities to install or allow bilingual road signs (against the legislative base of Lithuania) in areas densely populated by Lithuanian Poles is at times described by the Electoral Action of Poles in Lithuania and some Polish media as linguistic discrimination.

 Name/surname spelling

 The official spelling of the all non-Lithuanian (hence Polish) name in a person's passport is governed by the 31 January 1991 Resolution of the Supreme Council of Lithuania No. I-1031 "Concerning name and surname spelling in the passport of the citizen of the Republic of Lithuania".
 There are the following options.
 The law says, in part: